Student poster guidelines

 - Did the student integrate academic content with the service experience?

-- Does the student deomonstrate the application of the new skills/knowledge?
+- Does the student demonstrate the application of the new skills/knowledge?

 - Personal Growth